chelfish/ChesscomAccountGen/README.md

 ---------------------------------------

 CREDIT:
-i stole this readme from @imvast (aka pro programmer)
+i stole this readme from @imvast